domrae/domrae.github.io/_posts/2016-04-11-observations-of-tokyo.markdown

 Anyway did some research and they said that its because of a mixture of the following reasons:

-- they bike A LOT 🚲
+- They bike A LOT 🚲
 - Their food portions are small (personally I dont really think so haha) 🍱
 - Their diet is healthier: vege & seafood over red meat 🍣
 - Peer pressure as plump people are usually (kinda) ostracised 😔